superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Detailed Design/Interfacing-Detailed-Design.md

 **1. Processing and Displaying Data**

   - A laptop with a minimum of 2 I/O ports to support external connection devices (TP-Link Archer T4U) and charging functions to ensure connectivity and power reliability.
-  - A Windows or macOS laptop system, having sufficient CPU at 1.5 GHz, <1 GB RAM processing, and H.264/H.265 GPU hardware **[6]** for displaying and decoding/encoding audio streams, video streams, and telemetry data.
+  - A Windows laptop system, having sufficient CPU at 1.5 GHz, <1 GB RAM processing, and H.264/H.265 GPU hardware **[6]** for displaying and decoding/encoding audio streams, video streams, and telemetry data.
   - A laptop system capable of supporting WebRTC and WebSockets through supported browsers (Chrome or Firefox) and supported Python libraries.
-  - WebRTC application for direct client-to-client audio and video streaming with low latency on modern browsers **[2]**.
+  - WebRTC application for direct client-to-client audio and video streaming with low latency on modern browsers.
+Allowing for successful audio and video transmission for the audio and video devices. **[2]**.
   - Python, HTML, and JavaScript Programming language frameworks offer extensive libraries for decoding and displaying audio, video, and telemetry data and support WebRTC streaming applications.

 **2. Data Accuracy and Reliability**